 If you haven’t seen director Joel Schumacher’s 1989 movie “Cousins,” perhaps I might entice you.
 The film is a celebration of the choices we make in our lives within the context of family relationships.
 It is centered around two boisterous Euro-American families that bring to light “the good and the bad” in marriage, parenthood, adolescence, old age and death.
 Schumacher wittily wraps these stages of life in a perfectly comical and entertaining package and reveals an important truth.
 Through its characters’ charm, humor, humanity and endless bright smiles, “Cousins” does something fascinating:

-“Cousins” opens with a scene from a wedding in which Tom and Tish, who although committed to someone else, sneak away for some hanky-panky and return late, with the excuse of the car breaking down (Tom is a car salesman).
-While away, their spouses (Isabella Rossellini as Maria and Ted Danson as Larry) meet and strike up a conversation regarding their spouses’ disappearance.
-Unbeknownst to Maria and Larry, this first encounter sparks what will become a deep love affair of their own.
+“Cousins” opens with a scene from a wedding in which Tom and Tish, each married to someone else, sneak away for some hanky-panky.
+They return late with the excuse that the car broke down as Tom—a car salesman—was supposedly giving her a test drive in his car.
+Meanwhile their spouses, Maria (Isabella Rossellini) and Larry (Ted Danson)—strike up a conversation about their spouses’ mysterious disappearance.
+Unbeknownst to Maria and Larry, this seemingly casual encounter will ignite a deep love affair of their own.

-We get inside the lives of the characters and see how each makes their own version of chicken salad from chicken shit:
+The film immerses us in the lives of its characters, each crafting their own version of chicken salad from chicken shit:

-The chemistry between her and Danson is deeply compelling and their smiles and eye contact are especially powerful.
-Through her soft-spokenness, careful wit, and discrete but powerful body language, she transmits understated strength and boundless depth.
-Danson too pulls off a similar reserved but powerful charm and depth in his role as Larry.
+The chemistry between Rossellini and Danson is deeply compelling, their smiles and eye contact carrying an especially powerful weight.
+Through her soft-spokenness, careful wit, and discreet yet expressive body language, Rossellini conveys understated strength and boundless depth.
+Danson, too, embodies a similar reserved yet magnetic charm in his portrayal of Larry.
 And together, they embody:

 I AM WEAK, THEREFORE I AM STRONG

-Although an artificial depiction of the riot of life, “Cousins” is refreshingly tender and light.
-In real life, adultery, death, and marriage and remarriage are never quite this simple, “tidy,” or life-affirming.
-However, this film manages to give us a valid perspective on life: that from life’s mishaps, we can forge meaning and build identity.
-“Cousins” somehow circumvents queasy feelings around life’s cruelty and manages to inject them with delicacy, humor and meaningfulness.
+Though Cousins presents an idealized depiction of life’s chaos, it remains refreshingly tender and light.
+In real life, adultery, death, and the complexities of marriage and remarriage are rarely so simple, “tidy,” or life-affirming.
+Yet this film offers a valuable perspective: from life’s mishaps, we can forge meaning and build identity.
+Cousins somehow skillfully sidesteps the queasy feelings often associated with life’s cruelties, injecting them instead with delicacy, humor, and meaningfulness.

 Vince : I’d rather have a case of the clap than a case of this wine.